-Virtual cooking demonstrations, wine tastings, and game shows also made it on our list.
+Virtual cooking demonstrations, wine tastings, and game shows also made it to our list.
 You can mail ingredients or wines to employees so everyone can participate, or create virtual teams and recreate game shows within Zoom.

 If you prefer to keep it simple, you can always have food delivered to people’s homes (it’s not a party without food!) and get together for a simple virtual happy hour.

-I also think that incorporating families and pets into the party is a great way to make it special.
+Incorporating families and pets into the party is a great way to make it special.
 For example, I’m encouraging our team to consider doing virtual Santa visits with each family via Zoom for the holiday season.
 If Santa could have a gift arrive at the same time — even better!

-Path #3: Skip the Party – What Can Companies Do Instead?
+Skip the Party – What Can Companies Do Instead?

 You want your employees to continue to feel connected to the company and their fellow co-workers, but you don’t always need a lavish party to do this.
 And you might just not want to add yet-another Zoom call to the calendar.

-I expect a lot of holiday parties to be canceled this year.
+A lot of holiday parties were canceled in 2020 and 2021, a trend we expect to continue this year.

 If you’re considering this option, think about what you would have spent on a holiday party.
 Now, take that budget and reinvest it in holiday bonuses or care packages for your employees.
 A big selling point of a party is to give back to your employees, and a bonus or gift can achieve the same purpose — perhaps even exceed it for the introverts on your squad.
 Plus, all of your employees benefit from the gesture, not only those who are comfortable attending an in-person event right now.

-In short, your options for planning a holiday party will vary depending on your local conditions, the size of your workforce, and the opinions of your employees.
+Your options for planning a holiday party will vary depending on your local conditions, the size of your workforce, and the opinions of your employees.
 The most important thing you can do is to be open-minded and think outside the traditional party to ensure employees stay safe and feel appreciated.